FAQ’s About Mass

 Everyone is welcome to come forward for a blessing.
 Only those who are Catholic may receive Holy Communion.
-To receive a blessing, come forward with your hand over your heart and we would be honored to pray over you with God’s blessing.
+To receive a blessing, come forward with your hands over your heart, and we would be honored to pray over you with God’s blessing.

 Which Mass should I attend?

 This Mass consists of a small ensemble with a mix of contemporary & traditional hymns, gregorian chant, Taizé, Praise & Worship, and acapella.
-Accompaniment is grand piano/organ/keyboard with occasional rhythm section.
+Accompaniment is a grand piano/organ/keyboard with an occasional rhythm section.

 The 9:30 Liturgy is sometimes referred to as our “family” Mass.
 Families and people of all ages attend.
-At this Mass, a special Children’s Liturgy of the Word is offered as well as babysitting services in the Simon Center.
-On the first Sunday of the month, an intergenerational choir made up of adults and children 7 and older leads music under the direction of Arielle Phan.
+A special Children’s Liturgy of the Word is offered at this Mass.
+Once a month, an intergenerational choir made up of adults and children seven and older leads music under the direction of Heather Catalena.

 This Mass has a more traditional feel, with accompaniment equally on organ and piano.
 Music is selected from the vast repertoire of the Church’s musical heritage and spanning periods and styles from Early Music & Classical to current liturgical hymns and songs.
 Merrick Siebenaler directs this ensemble.

 This vibrant Mass is geared equally towards young adults and the young at heart!
 Known for its pop/rock and soulful gospel-style music, the choir and house band are led by musical director Jeffrey Bonilla.
 You'll want to arrive early for this popular evening Mass!
 Babysitting services are available in the Simon Center.